shannu0429-wq/pythonAssignment2/README.md

-In the second task  Sum of Integers from 1 to 50 Using a Loop In this task let us consider a variable sum and intialize the vaue to zero by using for loop of range 1 to 51 only because the last number will not include and the loop performs the repeatedly until the condition is false and if the condition is false the controller terminates the out of the loop.
+In the second task  Sum of Integers from 1 to 50 Using a Loop In this task let us consider a variable sum and intialize the vaue to zero by using for loop of range 1 to 51 only because the last number will not include and the loop performs the repeatedly until the condition is false and if the condition is false the controller terminates the out of the loop and finally it prints the result with help of print() function.